psevestre/openid-fapi/Financial_API_WD_001.md

     specifying the general principles.
 More specific text will be added towards the Final specification.

-### 8.1 Privacy By Design
+### 8.1 Privacy by design

-1. Privacy Impact Analysis (PIA) should be performed in the initial phase of the system planning.
+1. Privacy impact analysis (PIA) should be performed in the initial phase of the system planning.
-1. Use of ISO/IEC 29134 Privacy Impact Analysis - Guidelines is recommended.
+1. Use of ISO/IEC 29134:2017 Guidelines for privacy impact analysis is recommended.
 1. The provider should establish a management system to help respect privacy of customers.

-### 8.2 Adhering to Privacy Principles
+### 8.2 Adhering to privacy principles

 Stakeholders should follow the privacy principles of ISO/IEC 29100.
 In particular: